hclbaur/sdt-core/docs/TUTORIAL.md

 This will produce the following SDA document:

 	contacts {
-		person "Alice"
+		person "ALICE"
 		phonenumbers "06-11111111"
-		person "Bob"
+		person "BOB"
 		phonenumbers "06-22222222,06-33333333"
-		person "Chris"
+		person "CHRIS"
 		phonenumbers "06-44444444"
 	}

 The `node` statement will instantiate a new node with the specified name and (an optional) `value` equal to the string evaluation of the given expression.
 Any child nodes can be created within the statement block.

-Note that if an output node should be *identical* to an input node, you can use the `copy` statement to create a (deep) clone of the selected node(s):
+Note that if an output node should be *identical* to an input node, you can use the `copy` statement to clone the selected node(s):

 	...
 	node "contacts" {
 		foreach "$doc/addressbook/contact" {
 			node "person" {
-				value "firstname"
+				value "upper-case(firstname)"
-				copy { select "phonenumber" }
+				copy "phonenumber"
 			}
 		}
 	}